-Committed - amounts the County intends to use for a specific purpose as expressed at the highest level of decision making authority by the Board of County Commissioners.
+Committed - amounts the County intends to use for a specific purpose as expressed at the highest level of decision-making authority by the Board of County Commissioners.

 Assigned - amounts the County intends to use for a specific purpose.
-Intent can be expressed by Board of County Commissioners or by an official or body which the Board delegates authority.
+Intent can be expressed by Board of County Commissioners or by an official or body which the Board delegates authority via a formal vote or resolution.